clach04/clipboard-confusion/README.md

     python -m pip install git+https://github.com/clach04/xerox.git

-xerox is NOT required for simple in-mempry pastebin suppport. xerox is only needed to update the server clipboard, see https://github.com/clach04/xerox/ for potential additional requirements per platform.
+xerox is NOT required for simple in-memory pastebin support. xerox is only needed to update the server clipboard, see https://github.com/clach04/xerox/ for potential additional requirements per platform.

 To run, issue: